shysaur/PaintTheDesktop/README.md

 and graphs while writing code with a graphics tablet.
 Of course PaintTheDesktop can be used however you want.

-PaintTheDesktop works on macOS 10.13 High Sierra up to macOS 10.15 Catalina -- and potentially other future macOS releases.
+PaintTheDesktop works on macOS 10.13 High Sierra up to macOS 14 Sonoma -- and potentially other future macOS releases.

 ## How to use it